alexleybourne/emoji-data-cleaner/README.md

 A utility to optimize emoji data for efficient use in applications.
 This tool takes the raw emoji data and transforms it into a compact, optimized format while preserving all essential information.

+The original emoji data file size is 1.71 MB.
+This script removes the bits we don't need and organises it a little to make it 92.85% smaller (125.16kb) 🚀

 ## Overview

 This project optimizes the [emoji-data](https://github.com/iamcal/emoji-data) dataset from iamcal, transforming the verbose format into a minimal JSON structure that: